borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 $(\mathbf{\tilde{T}}_{WB})^{-1} = \text{Exp}(- _{B}\mathbf{\eta}_{B}) \ \mathbf{T}_{WB}^{-1}$

-However, the _noise_ is defined on the left, which is inconvenient to be consistent with left-hand convention.
+However, the _noise_ is defined on the left, which is inconvenient to be consistent with right-hand convention.
 We can move it to the right using the adjoint:

 $(\mathbf{\tilde{T}}_{WB})^{-1} = \ \mathbf{T}_{WB}^{-1}\ \text{Exp}(- \text{Ad}_{\mathbf{T}_{WB}} {_{B}}\mathbf{\eta}_{B})$